BirenderPanwar/EVA4_Phase1/session13/assignment_2/readme.md

 # Assignment 13-2: Training custom dataset for YOLOV3

-New Class used: Flying Disc
+New Class used: Donald Duck
 --------------

 Refered resources: